scottgoering/HeaterMeter-wiki/Thermocouple-Amplifier-Testing.md

 **Step 3** Insert the thermocouple into boiling water and allow it to settle at temperature.

 **Step 4** Calculate your error using the [boiling point of water for your altitude](http://www.engineeringtoolbox.com/boiling-points-water-altitude-d_1344.html).
 5 * (heatermeter temperature / boiling point) = mv/C

+**Step 5** Enter this new value into the configuration webui and verify that the temperature reported by HeaterMeter now matches the boiling point of water.